flatpickles/sketchbook-legacy/README.md

 [Sketchbook](https://sketchbook.flatpickles.com/) is a web app that presents a growing collection of programmatic art pieces, aka "sketches", each with a set of configurable parameters.
 For the time being, sketches may only be built via the magnificent [canvas-sketch](https://github.com/mattdesl/canvas-sketch) framework.

+I aspire to rebuild Sketchbook with TypeScript & SvelteKit.
+I also plan to eventually split this into two repositories: the UI and development system as an open source repo, and my own personal artwork as a fork of this, maintaining copyright.
+For now, no open source license applies.

-For notes on each of the sketches within Sketchbook, visit the [`Projects`](./src/Sketches/Projects/) directory.
-For notes on the web app itself, read on!
-Caveat lector: this readme is a rough brain-dump space at the moment.
+Caveat lector: this readme is a rough brain-dump space from here on out!

 ## Known Issues